datacamp/authoring/docs/mobile/exercises/README.md

 Writing a DataCamp for Mobile is quite different than writing a DataCamp [desktop course](../../courses/readme.md).
-The upside is that you can reach a much broader audience because the convenience is much higher while the barrier to entry is much lower.
-The challenge is that there are many more constraints.
+The upside is that you can reach a much broader audience because the convenience is higher and the barrier to entry is lower.
+The challenge is that there are many more constraints to work within.
 Primary among these are the restricted screen real estate and the lack of an interactive interpreter.
 These constraints require you to think carefully about the way you introduce concepts and the examples that you use.

 # Basic exercise structure